AndreaFalanti/popnas/README.md

   Now the state space stores each cell specification as a list of tuples, where the tuples are the blocks (input1, op1, input2, op2).
   The encoder class instead provides methods to encode/decode the inputs and operators values, with the possibility of adding multiple encoders at runtime and using them easily when needed.
 The default encoders are now 1-indexed categorical integers, instead of the 0-indexed used before.
-- Improve immensely virtual environment creation, by using Poetry tool to easily install all dependencies.
+- Improve immensely virtual environment creation, by using _Poetry_ tool to easily install all dependencies.
 - Improve logging (see log_service.py), using standard python log to print on both console and file.
 Before, text logs were printed only on console.
 - Implement saving of best model, so that can be easily trained after POPNAS run for further experiments.
-A script is provided to train the best model.
+- A script is provided to train the best model from checkpoint saved during the POPNAS run.
+It can also recreate the best network from scratch or train a custom cell specification, provided as argument.
 - Format code with pep8 and flake, to follow standard python formatting conventions.
 - General code fixes and improvements, especially improve readability of various code parts for better future maintainability.
-  Many blob functions have been finely subdivided in multiple sub-functions and are now properly commented.
+  Many blob functions have been finely subdivided in multiple sub-functions and are now properly commented and typed.
   Right now almost the total codebase of original POPNAS version have been refactored, either due to structural or quality changes.

 ### Command line arguments changes
-- Add --cpu option to easily choose between running on cpu or gpu.
+- Add --cpu option to easily choose between running on CPU or GPU.
 - Add --pnas option to run without regressor, making the procedure similar to original PNAS algorithm.
-- Add a lot of new configuration parameters, which can be set in the new json configuration file.
+- Add a lot of new configuration parameters, which can be set in the new JSON configuration file.

 ### Other bug fixes
 - Fix regressor features bug: dynamic reindexing was nullified by an int cast.
 - Fix training batch processing not working as expected, last batch of training of each epoch could have contained duplicate images due to how repeat was wrongly used before batching.
 - Fix tqdm bars for model predictions procedure, to visualize better its progress.